 - i.
 Unless otherwise agreed to by the complainant, the Board will render a written decision within thirty (30) calendar days following the district's receipt of the notice of appeal and provide the complainant with a copy of the decision. - ii.
-The Board decision will be provided in a language that the complainant can understand, which may require language assistance for complainants with limited English proficiency in accordance with Title VI of the Civil Rights Act. - i.
-The Board decision will include notice of the complainant's right to file a complaint with the superintendent of public instruction OSPI under WAC 392-190-075.
+The Board decision will be provided in a language that the complainant can understand, which may require language assistance for complainants with limited English proficiency in accordance with Title VI of the Civil Rights Act. - iii.
+The Board decision will include notice of the complainant's right to file a complaint with OSPI under WAC 392-190-075.
 The district will send a copy of the Board decision to OSPI.